JZJisawesome/15Slide/docs/How-to-play.md

 Click on a numbered tile to slide it to the empty space (aka no tile).
 # Saving and Loading
 ## Terminal
-In the _slide»_ prompt, type "save" or load.
+In the _slide»_ prompt, type "save" or "load".
 Type an additional space, and then type your filename.
 BE CAREFUL!!!
 This overwrites any existing file, and there is no going back.
 ## GTKSlide (to do)
 # Starting a new game